cs1302uga/cs1302-ce14/README.md

 1. What is the entire line of output for the most recent entry produced by your new `git adog` command?

+1. Create a file called `NOTES.md`.
+In this file, write the signature of your `checkNull` method, including any annotations.
+Once done, save the file, then stage and commit the changes.
+You log message can be something like `"added notes"`.

+1. View the condensed, graphical version of your Git log using `git adog`.

 **CHECKPOINT**